pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-legacy.md

 ## Migrate from Abelian Legacy Wallet to Multi-layer Privacy Wallet Account

 The Abelian Foundation has developed the Multi-layer Privacy Wallet, which supports creating multi-layer privacy wallet accounts on the desktop.
 Users can choose the corresponding type for transactions based on the desired privacy level.
-However, the Abelian Desktop Wallet (Legacy) does not support creating multi-layer privacy wallet addresses, so you need to migrate from the Abelian Desktop Wallet (Legacy) to the Abelian Multi-layer Privacy Wallet.
+However, the Abelian Desktop Wallet (Legacy) does not support creating multi-layer privacy wallet addresses, so you need to migrate from the Abelian Desktop Wallet Legacy to the Abelian Desktop Wallet Pro (MLP).
 This operation will migrate all balances from the legacy wallet to the multi-layer privacy wallet.

-Follow these steps to migrate from the Abelian Desktop Wallet (Legacy) to the Abelian Multi-layer Privacy Wallet:
+Follow these steps to migrate from the Abelian Desktop Wallet Legacy to the Abelian Wallet Pro (MLP):

 1. Go to the "**MIGRATION**"① tab, click "**PASTE FROM CLIPBOARD**" or "**IMPORT FROM FILE**"② to input the recipient's multi-layer privacy wallet address instance.
 ![Migrate wallet](/desktop-wallet/legacy/migrate-mlp-wallet.png)<br>

-2. Enter the **master password**①, then click the "**MIGRATION**" button② to start the migration.
+1. Enter the **master password**①, then click the "**MIGRATION**" button② to start the migration.
 The "Spendable" field shows the available balance for this migration.
 ![Input the master password](/desktop-wallet/legacy/input-password-migration.png)<br>

-3. In the system's pop-up prompt, review the wallet address for this migration, and click the "**I CONFIRM THIS MIGRATION.**" button.
+1. In the system's pop-up prompt, review the wallet address for this migration, and click the "**I CONFIRM THIS MIGRATION.**" button.
 Once the message "**1 Transaction submitted.**" appears, the wallet migration is complete.
 ![Migration confirmation](/desktop-wallet/legacy/migration-confirm.png)

-4. Go to the "**TXS**" tab to view the corresponding transaction record.
+1. Go to the "**TXS**" tab to view the corresponding transaction record.
 When the final status is "**Confirmed**," the migration is successful.